All About Neuroblastoma

-Neuroblastoma is a tumor of nerve tissue that, under the microscope, looks like "small, round, blue" cells..
+Neuroblastoma is a tumor of early childhood.
+It usually involves nerve tissue, and under the microscope neuroblastoma cells look like small, round, blue cells.
 Neuroblastoma most commonly arises in the abdomen (from the adrenal glands, which sit on top of the kidneys), but can also start in the neck, chest, or pelvis.
-Unfortunately, regardless of where it starts, by the time it is diagnosed the cancer has often spread (metastasized) throughout the body, usually to the lymph nodes, liver, lungs, bones, and bone marrow.
+Neuroblastoma does have potential to spread, usually to the lymph nodes, liver, lungs, bones, or bone marrow.

 The typical symptoms of neuroblastoma are related to the location of the tumor.
 They occur when the tumor grows and exerts pressure on surrounding organs or within bone.
 An abdominal tumor may cause abdominal pain, nausea, vomiting, and/or constipation.
 Involvement of the bones and bone marrow can cause diffuse bony pain or pain in a specific bone or joint.
 Parents of young children who cannot yet speak may note that a child with neuroblastoma has started refusing to walk; this may be due to pain with walking.
 A trademark sign of orbit involvement by tumor cells is a young child with bulging eyes and dark circles under the eyes ("raccoon eyes").
 General findings may include fever, weight loss, and anemia.
 Occasionally, neuroblastoma tumors may release hormones and neurotransmitters that can cause high blood pressure, severe watery diarrhea, jerky muscle spasms, and/or uncontrollable eye movement (a syndrome called "opsoclonus/myoclonus" or "dancing eyes/dancing feet."

 How is it diagnosed?